Curriculum Intent and Rationale

 Developing British & Family Values: Tutor Time at MHS

-Our afternoon tutor time aims to explore British and family values including the importance of respect and showing kindness.
+Our tutor time PSHE sessions aim to explore British and family values including the importance of respect and showing kindness.
 We aim to develop positive attitudes, tolerance and understanding of all cultures and communities.
 We celebrate success and achievement.

 In tutor time students will explore: